RxSwiftCommunity/RxController/README.md

 To prevent recustion calling, the default max levels of `rxtree` is 10.
 It means that only 10 levels of flows and view controllers will be listed by default.
-To change the value of max levels, use `--maxLevles 5`.
+To change the value of max levels, use the paramter `maxLevels`.

 ```shell
 ./rxtree MainFlow --maxLevels 5